CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/22-content-safety-in-ai-foundry.md

 # Module 22: Explore Content Safety in Azure AI Foundry

 Azure AI services help users create AI applications with out-of-the-box and pre-built and customizable APIs and models.
 In this exercise you will take a look at one of the services, Azure AI Content Safety, which enables you to moderate text and image content.
-In the Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, you will use Azure AI Content Safety to categorize text and assign it a severity score.
+In Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, you will use Azure AI Content Safety to categorize text and assign it severity score.

 > **Note**
 > The goal of this exercise is to get a general sense of how Azure AI services are provisioned and used.
 Content Safety is used as an example, but you are not expected to gain a comprehensive knowledge of content safety in this exercise!